 Keep up-to-date on my new postings by following me on Twitter.
 You can also contact me through my website here, email me at firstname.lastname@example.org, or send me a message to my Facebook.
+Check out my Pinterest, too!
 Thank you!